Asmaa-AbbasHassan/XDecompo/README.md

  If you used XDecompo and found it useful, please cite the following papers:

- •	Abbas A, Gaber MM., Abdelsamea MM. **XDecompo: eXplainable Decomposition Approach in Convolutional Neural Networks for Tumour Image Classification. **.
+ •	Abbas A, Gaber MM., Abdelsamea MM. **XDecompo: eXplainable Decomposition Approach in Convolutional Neural Networks for Tumour Image Classification.
+Sensors 2022**.